ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 4. Break the subject DNS domain name into a set of "n" ordered labels.
-Number these labels from right to left; e.g., for "a.mail.example.com", "com" would be label 1, "example" would be label 2, "mail.example.com" would be label 3, and so forth.
+Number these labels from right to left; e.g., for "a.mail.example.com", "com" would be label 1, "example" would be label 2, "mail" would be label 3, and so forth.

 5. Count the number of labels found in the subject DNS domain.
 Let that number be "x".
 If x < 5, remove the left-most (highest-numbered)